Saint-Louis festival takes jazz back to African roots

 The "comeback" theme also applies to the event itself.
 Now in its 22nd year, Africa's biggest jazz festival has in the past seen greats like Herbie Hancock but audience numbers had dipped in recent years amid budget constraints.

-While the budget this year was "just a sliver" of the 205 million CFA Franc ($424,800) that was sought, according to Diop, ticket sales have climbed in 2014 to around 5,000 and hotels were booked months in advance.
+While the budget this year was "just a sliver" of the 205 million CFA Franc (306,265 pounds) that was sought, according to Diop, ticket sales have climbed in 2014 to around 5,000 and hotels were booked months in advance.

 "We lost the confidence of a lot of our partners and now they are coming back," Seck said.